amiry-jd/rich-editor/samples/next-usage-sample/README.md

 npm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) to interact with the editor.
+Visit [http://localhost:3000](http://localhost:3000) to interact with the input.

 ## Notes